May is Mental Health Awareness Month, but for many of us, the pandemic has brought mental health into focus.

 Afternoon “pick me up” snack ideas:

-• Make your own granola.
-One recipe is to mix almonds, pecans, walnuts, and slightly hydrated raisins, with some honey and roast it.
+- Make your own granola.
+One recipe involves mixing almonds, pecans, walnuts, and slightly hydrated raisins with honey and roasting them.

-• Take the granola, hydrate it in yogurt, and make it into balls.
-Then dip it in dark chocolate
+- Hydrate the granola in yogurt, and make it into balls.
+Then, dip it in dark chocolate.

-We can’t make the stress go away, but we hope that one or all of these sessions might help you turn down the stress meter and get you through your day a little easier.
+We can’t make the stress go away, but we hope that one or all of these sessions will help you turn down the stress meter and make getting through your day a little easier.